phauer/migrate-itunes-to-rhythmbox/README.md

   --target_library_root TEXT      Root path path of the Rhythmbox-based
                                   library.
 Replaces the value of
                                   <source_library_root>
+  --exclude_playlist_folders BOOLEAN
+                                  Exclude playlist folders.
+Otherwise you will
+                                  have the sub playlists AND a playlist for the folder containing also all tracks from the sub playlists.
   --help                          Show this message and exit.
 ```